42Crunch/resources/Minikube.md

 You must have Minikube running to deploy the artifacts.
 You can get started with Minikube in two easy steps:

 1. Install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 If you have not installed **kubectl** yet, the Minikube instructions take you through installing that as well.
 2. Run the command `minikube start -p 42crunch-cluster` to create a separate minikube cluster VM for this guide.
-The default Kubernetes node setup (2 vCPUS, 2 Gb RAM) is more than enough to run our firewall.
+The default Kubernetes node setup (2 vCPUS, 2 Gb RAM) is more than enough to run our firewall in evaluation mode.

 You should see a startup trace similar to:

 >  ```txt
->  😄  [42crunch-cluster] minikube v1.6.2 on Darwin 10.14.6
+>  😄  [42crunch-cluster] minikube v1.11.0 on Darwin 10.14.6
->  ✨  Automatically selected the 'hyperkit' driver (alternates: [virtualbox])
+>  ✨  Using the hyperkit driver based on existing profile
->  🔥  Creating hyperkit VM (CPUs=2, Memory=2000MB, Disk=20000MB) ...
+>  👍  Starting control plane node 42crunch-cluster in cluster 42crunch-cluster
->  🐳  Preparing Kubernetes v1.17.0 on Docker '19.03.5' ...
+>  🔄  Restarting existing hyperkit VM for "42crunch-cluster" ...
->  🚜  Pulling images ...
+>  🎁  Preparing Kubernetes v1.18.3 on CRI-O 1.17.1 ...
->  🚀  Launching Kubernetes ...
+>  🔎  Verifying Kubernetes components...
->  ⌛  Waiting for cluster to come online ...
+>  🌟  Enabled addons: default-storageclass, storage-provisioner
 >  🏄  Done! kubectl is now configured to use "42crunch-cluster"
 >  ```